charliecalvert/CloudNotes/Assignments/JavaScriptObjects.md

 * JavaScript Intro: [http://bit.ly/javascript-intro](http://bit.ly/javascript-intro)
 * JavaScript Node: [http://bit.ly/JavaScriptNode](http://bit.ly/JavaScriptNode)

-Also see this section of Elvenware for details on Object Literals:
+Also see the section of Elvenware on Object Literals:

 - [Object Literals][elf-obj-literal]

 [elf-obj-literal]: http://www.elvenware.com/charlie/development/web/JavaScript/JavaScriptObjects.html#object-literal

-In this exercise, we are working with object literals, not function objects.
+In this exercise, we are mostly working with object literals, not function objects.

 ## Part One